PaoloMissier/CSC8101-2017-18-Coursework/index.md

 this is useful of course if you find that your runtime struggles with the size of the input dataset.

-A [python sample program](https://raw.githubusercontent.com/tomncooper/CSC8101-Documentation/master/spark/python-stub/SparkNeo4jSample.py) has been created for you as a starting point.
-This can be used a base for a Jupyter notebook.

 #### Task 1
 Input Files: